Freedom of navigation: U.S. FONOPS in the South China Sea

-In spring 2017, the Trump administration stopped FONOPs in the South China Sea hoping China might increase its pressure on North Korea over its missile launch tests.
-In summer 2017, it restarted FONOPs.
+In early 2017, the Trump administration stopped FONOPs in the South China Sea hoping China might increase its pressure on North Korea over its missile launch tests.
+In mid 2017, it restarted FONOPs.
 After restarting the FONOPs in the South China Sea the Trump administration increased the number of FONOPs authorized.
 Trump authorized six FONOPs in 2017 and five operations in 2018.
 2019 saw a record high number of U.S. FONOPs in South China Sea with a total of nine operations conducted.

 May 2018 also saw the first FONOP with the participation of two U.S. warships.
 On May 27, 2018, a US Navy Arleigh Burke-class destroyer, USS Higgins, and a Ticonderoga-class cruiser, USS Antietam, sailed within 12 nautical miles of the Paracel Islands, which are controlled by China.
-The FONOP came shortly after the Pentagon announced that it would disinvite the Chinese navy for its Rim of the Pacific (RIMPAC) exercise off Hawaii the same summer, which is a US flagship naval exercise.
+The FONOP came shortly after the Pentagon announced that it would disinvite the Chinese navy for its Rim of the Pacific (RIMPAC) military exercise off Hawaii the same summer, which is a US flagship naval exercise.
 The FONOP was called a "serious infringement on China’s sovereignty" by China's defense ministry.